 “Very well: We went to bed after all the food and games and such, then we woke up on Kingsday, opened gifts and everyone of school age and above drank their King’s Pint and that was sort of it.”

 “And that was the whole thing?”

 Ranalie nods.
 “I thought as much.
-I guess it’s just so easy to get out of touch when you get… really old.”
+I guess it’s… easy to get out of touch when you get… old.”

 “Ahh, you’re not old!
 You don’t look a day over twenty,” he says with a put-on bashfulness, the type of humor one would usually only find in little kids.

 She scoffs.
 “We both know that your flattery hasn’t taken you to good places, Knight Justice.”

 He chuckles sheepishly.
 “I was just being polite.”

 “Your genteelness is something that should be reserved for the royal courts, but we’re getting off track.
 I’ve had… I’ve lost count, but I know I’ve celebrated Kingsday so many times… alone, with a candle, just in my little bedroom at night… but now I’ve lost count.
 It practically feels like just another day… take a seat, will you?” she asks of him.

 “Oh, thank you.”
 He steps aside and delivers a hardwood chair gently in front of Order’s desk.